Blog Hero

 • Corneal swelling or edema

-If you experience any of these symptoms, seek medical attention from your eye doctor or healthcare provider immediately.
+If you experience any of these symptoms, seek medical attention from your eye doctor or healthcare provider immediately in Wildwood, Leesburg, FL, USA., as you might need a corneal transplant.
+If conditions worsen or are severe, your doctor may recommend corneal implant surgery.

 TIPS FOR HEALTHY, HAPPY CORNEAS

-With love and a little attention, your corneas should perform well for a lifetime.
-To keep your corneas – and eyes in general – comfortable and in good working order, we recommend that you follow these practices:
+With love and a little attention, your cornea care practices can help your corneas perform well for a lifetime.
+To understand how to keep the cornea healthy – and eyes in general – comfortable and in good working order, we recommend that you follow these practices:

 1. Enjoy a Vitamin-rich Diet.
-A diet rich in vitamins and minerals, vitamins A, C, and E in particular, can help keep your eyes and corneas healthy.
+A diet rich in vitamins and minerals, vitamins A, C, and E in particular, can show you how to improve cornea health and keep your eyes healthy.
 Green leafy vegetables and citrus fruits are good sources of these vitamins.

 1. Wear Protective Gear.
 Wear protective eyewear such as safety glasses or goggles when participating in sports or performing activities or hobbies that could cause eye injury.